ulixee/hero/README.md

 ## Contributing

-See [how-to-contribute.md](docs/main/Contribute/how-to-contribute.md) for ways to get started.
+See [How to Contribute](//ulixee.org/how-to-contribute) for ways to get started.

-This project has a [code of conduct](docs/main/Contribute/code-of-conduct.md).
+This project has a [Code of Conduct](//ulixee.org/code-of-conduct).
 By interacting with this repository, organization, or community you agree to abide by its terms.

 We'd love your help in making Hero a better tool.
 Please don't hesitate to send a pull request.